javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 **Such behavior is actually very convenient, because it allows us to *configure* modules.**

 In other words, a module can provide a generic functionality that needs a setup.
 E.g. authentication needs credentials.
-Then we export a configuration object expecting the outer code to assign to it.
+Then it can export a configuration object expecting the outer code to assign to it.

 For instance, the `admin.js` module may provide certain functionality (e.g. authentication), but expect the credentials to come into the `config` object from outside.